Blog

 3. Mortgage Application and Appraisal Fees

-Some lenders also charge fees for mortgage applications, credit checks, and property appraisals, which verify the market value of the home.
+Some lenders may charge fees for property appraisals or administrative services.
+Property appraisals help verify the market value of a home.

 Property Taxes and Municipal Adjustments